-One Hot Encoding vs. Label Encoding using Scikit-Learn
+One Hot Encoding vs. Label Encoding in Machine Learning

-When working with categorical data in machine learning, it is essential to convert these variables into a numerical format that algorithms can understand.
-Two commonly used techniques for encoding categorical variables are one-hot and label encoding.
-Choosing the appropriate encoding method can significantly impact the performance of a ML model.
-In this article, we will explore the differences between one-hot encoding vs label encoding, their use cases, and how to implement them using the powerful Scikit-Learn library in Python.
+When working with categorical data in machine learning, it’s crucial to convert these variables into a numerical format that algorithms can understand.
+Two commonly used techniques for encoding categorical variables are one-hot encoding (OHE) and label encoding.
+Choosing the appropriate encoding method can significantly impact the performance of a machine learning model.
+In this article, we will explore the differences between one-hot encoding and label encoding, their use cases, and how to implement them using the Pandas and Scikit-Learn libraries in Python.

 What is Categorical Encoding?